-Use these tips and Scripture from the Guideposts Daily Planner to put an end to putting things off.
+Use these tips and Scripture to get to work.

 Five ways to help you get things done with the help of God's Word.